dokkev/obsidian-valut/PLATO/PLATO Embedded System/CAN Protocol Overview.md

 ![[Pasted image 20231102141730.png]]

 In the physical layer, CAN is consisted of two wires: CAN-High and CAN-Low.
-The voltage difference between the determines the bit (0 or 1).
+The voltage difference between the determines the bit.
+If there is a voltage difference of 2V between CAN